Correa, Tucker lead Astros past Rangers 6-5

 TRAINER’S ROOM

-Rangers: RHP Kohei Arihara (right middle finger contusion) is scheduled to throw a bullpen session on Sunday, manager Chris Woodward said.
+Rangers: RHP Kohei Arihara (right middle finger contusion) is scheduled to throw a bullpen session on Sunday, Woodward said.

 RANGERS ROSTER MOVES